thaljef/Dist-Zilla-Chef/README.md

 # DESCRIPTION

-Dist::Zilla::Chef is a suite of [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) commands and plugins that help you build & test your dist AND all of its dependencies.
-The idea is to use Dist::Zilla to establish a workflow for managing and testing dependencies while your dist grows and evolves.
+Dist::Zilla::Chef is a suite of [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) commands that help you build & test your dist AND all of its dependencies.
+The idea is to use Dist::Zilla to establish a workflow for managing and testing dependencies in isolation while your dist grows and evolves.

 Dist::Zilla::Chef relies on [Pinto](http://search.cpan.org/perldoc?Pinto) to create and manage a local CPAN-like repository containing a snapshot of all the prerequisites that are required by your dist.
-As your code evolves, you can perodically load the repository with any additional prerequisites that your dist needs.
+As your code evolves, you can use the Dist::Zilla::Chef commands to perodically load the repository with any additional prerequisites that your dist needs.
 At any time, you can build your dist and all of its dependencies in isolation, thus giving you a full test of your entire code stack.

 This is alpha code.
 It is just a proof of concept.
 It could even be a disproof of concept.
 You have been warned.